-During the laboratory period there will sometimes be discussions of the theory and design of the circuits under study.
+During the laboratory period there will be often be discussions of the theory and design of the circuits under study.
 Everyone is expected to participate.

 Each student should obtain a bound laboratory notebook in which all data and descriptive information about each experiment is to be recorded.
 Notes and calculations on separate pieces of paper are not permitted.
 The laboratory notebook must have a table of contents in the beginning to aid in locating the different experiments.
-The notebooks will be periodically collected and checked.
+The notebooks will be periodically checked.
 It should be possible to reconstruct the experiment from the information in the laboratory notebook.
 All entries in the notebook are to be made with pen, not pencil.
 Errors should be crossed out with a single line rather than erased or obliterated.
-Often, an incorrect calculation or circuit will contain information that is useful later on.
-Because laboratory experiments will often be discussed in class on Mondays, it is recommended that the laboratory notebook be brought to the lectures.
+Often an incorrect calculation or circuit will contain information that is useful later on.
+Because laboratory experiments will routinely be discussed in class on Mondays, it is recommended that the laboratory notebook be brought to lecture.

-There are six experiments to be performed during the semester including a 4 to 5 week individual project at the end of the semester.
-The laboratory experiments are flexible by design and allow students latitude in pursuing individual interests.
+There are seven experiments during the semester including a 4 to 5 week individual project at the end of the semester.
+The laboratory experiments are flexible by design allowing students latitude in pursuing individual interests.
 Descriptions of the experiments are given in the laboratory manual along with data sheets for the devices used in the experiments.
 Operation manuals for all the laboratory equipment are available in the laboratory.